Scotch Thistle

 - Reduces forage production and virtually prohibits land utilization for livestock.

-What to do if you spot it: You can report any Scotch Thistle sighting by clicking here.
+What to do if you spot it: You can report any Scotch thistle sighting by visiting our reporting page.

 DO: